SerjioFernandes/freightpro-fmcsa-api/README.md

 ## 🎉 Success!

-Your FreightPro platform now has:
+Your CargoLume platform now has:

 ✅ **Professional FMCSA integration**
 ✅ **No more CORS issues**